pyreton/startinvestingsmart/_drafts/2016-11-02-what-is-return-on-investment.md

+---
+layout: post
+title:  "What is return on investment?"
+categories: basics
+---

 # What is return on investment?

 “Return on investment” (abbreviated “ROI”) is the amount of money generated and *returned* to an investor.
 It may sound dry, but it is actually the “magic” that let’s you make your money work for you, rather than the other way around.